MaxYari/OpenMWMercyCAO/README.md

 ## How to install

 - Download this repository as an archive and install using Mod Organizer 2.
 Or manually place the contents of this repository into your ".../Morrowind/Data Files" folder.
-- Ensure that `MercyCAO Compatibility Patches.omwscripts` is at the very bottom of your Content Files list in OpenMW launcher (you can drag it to reorder).
+- Ensure that `MercyCAO Compatibility Patches.omwscripts` is at the very bottom of your Content Files list in the OpenMW launcher (you can drag it to reorder).
-- Enable the mod's .omwscript file in "Content Files" tab of the OpenMW launcher.
+- Enable the mod's .omwscript file in the "Content Files" tab of the OpenMW launcher.

 Have fun!